Texts in English

 Different had a different meaning, years ago.
 If we make contact with the unusual, we will be surprised with things which we have never imagined to exist.

-But what does different mean, nowadays?
+But what does different mean nowadays?

 The world is totally connected.
 Our communications are faster because we have a lot of computers that connect the world together, and they build a big network.
-Language has created a wall that has avoided people to connect and understand differences.
+Language has created a wall that has prevented people to connect and understand differences.
 But now, this obstacle, finally, feels down.
 Google, the new language of humanity, connects people and shows us that different isn’t what divides humanity, but shows us another concept of being equal.
-Being equal is not having the same identity, on the other hand, different mustn’t be superiority overcoming inferiority.
+Being equal is not having the same identity; on the other hand, being different mustn’t be superiority overcoming inferiority.

 Mankind seeks the different, but it will avoid it if it is closer.
 It will be an object of aversion if people see the different living in their neighbourhood.

 We live in a world looking for equality.
-In a world where Indians wear traditional clothes mixed with West jeans.
+In a world where Indians wear traditional clothes mixed with Western jeans.
 In the West, people try exotic tastes from the East placed on their tables.
 Then, the search for the different goes on.

 Photo from: Photo by Randy Fath on Unsplash